SrtaKennedy/AnotacoesAleatorias/README.md

-# AnotacoesAleatorias
+# Coisas aleatórias
-Apenas coisas aleatórias, tem uns links também 😁😁
+testando como adiciona as coisas no github 😁😁